Herman Melville, the Literary Pride of Pittsfield

 The Melville house is called “Arrowhead” and is located at 780 Holmes Road in Pittsfield.
 Tours are fee-based and reserved for individuals or groups by prior arrangement typically in season only (May-September).
 Find details here: https://berkshirehistory.org/visit-us.

-Pittsfield is the historic county seat of Berkshire County with a population of approximately 44,000.
-This is approximately eight times the population of Pittsfield when the author moved there in 1850.
+Pittsfield is the historic county seat of Berkshire County with a population of a fairly small town, though it has approximately eight times the population of when the author moved there in 1850.

 Melville’s Arrowhead is the final stop on the Massachusetts Author Adventures Trail, Part 2 (Central-Western Massachusetts).